AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes_part_3.md

 Another example of type functions that deal with multiple types are _result type traits_.
 They are very useful when writing operator templates.
-To motivate the idea, let’s write a function template that allows us to add two `Array` containers:
+To motivate the idea, let's write a function template that allows us to add two `Array` containers:
 ```c++
 template <typename T>
 Array<T> operator+(Array<T> const &, Array<T> const &);